caiyuantian/hivery-backend-challenge/README.md

+I have built an online website for this project, please visit http://robinau.com:5000 for validate the result

 # Prerequisite: Installation packages and setup database
 1. What I installed is python 3.7.4, Flask 1.1.1, it should be work by using python >= 3 and Flask >= 1.0.